 First of all, this site is a bit time consuming to join.
 But… based on how much money you could potentially make… that is not such a big deal.

-The surveys are a bit more difficult to qualify for, which really narrows down the pool of possible candidates.
+Second, the surveys are a bit more difficult to qualify for, which really narrows down the pool of possible candidates.
 In a sense, this is good… because it limits competition.
-But it will also likely narrow the number of surveys that you could potentially qualify for… which will also diminish your ability to earn consistently (in theory, anyway).
+But it will also likely narrow the number of surveys that you could potentially qualify for… which will also diminish your ability to earn consistently.

 I cannot say for sure how many surveys you could expect to get, as I have not gotten to use the site yet, other than signing up for it and reading through it.